Quality Control Inspection and Preparation

 The final step is the output of the appropriate files needed to create the final deliverables.

 We can render your subtitles onto your master video so that they’re always visible, or embed them into the video so that they’re visible only when selected in the player (sometimes referred to as ‘hard subtitles’ versus ‘soft subtitles’.
-Our experienced technicians create video subtitles using state of the art equipment and can transcode your master video to any specifications required.
+As one of the leading subtitling agencies, our experienced technicians create video subtitles using state of the art equipment and can transcode your master video to any specifications required.

 We can also provide subtitle files for the web, Streaming VOD, DCP or IMF packages, DVD or Blu-ray Authoring, as well as for most non-linear editing systems.
 We also offer professional DVD and Blu-ray Authoring services, from basic autoplay to complex multi-feature projects.